aimms/documentation/webui/page-manager.rst

 Configuring Sidepanels
 +++++++++++++++++++++++

-Sidepanels can be configured via the model.
+Sidepanels can be configured by the application developer via the AIMMS model.
-First create 1 set for the order of sidepanels to be displayed on the page.
+Firstly, create a set for the order of sidepanels to be displayed on the page.
-Let’s call the set “SidePanelOrder”, index SP_order.
+For illustration, let’s call this set “SidePanelOrder” with index SP_order (as a developer, you can give this set a name and an index of your choice).

 .. image:: images/SP_setSPorder.png
 			:align: center

-You can give the name and index of your choice.
 This set determines the order in which the sidepanels tabs will appear from top to bottom.
-This is an integer set.
+This set must be a subset of the pre-declared set of Integers.

 A new section has been added to the AimmsWebUI library called `Pages Support <library.html#pages-support-section>`_, used to configuring sidepanels.

-SidePanelSpecification is what will be used to in the coming steps to configure the sidepanels.
+The set SidePanelSpecification declared inside the Page Support section is used for configuring the sidepanels as illustrated here in the next steps.

 .. image:: images/SidePanelSpecificationset.png
 			:align: center

-This set has 4 properties:
+This set has 4 elements representing sidepanels properties:

 #.  *displayText*: Is the text/label you would like the sidepanel tab and header to have.
 #.  *pageId*: When a page or sidepanel is created it is has a unique pageId.
 You can find all the sidepanel pageIds in the set AllSidePanelPages.